Sunday, July 28, 2013

 There are several further recordings in the pipeline for Rectify Records including an album of Central/Eastern European, Gypsy and Polynesian music by the one and only Nadya Golski recorded in Paris several years ago as well as a recording I made with the phenomenal guitarist Ian Date several years ago.
 A sequel recording to my tribute album to the composing prowess of Django Reinhardt Souvenirs described in the New York City Jazz Record as ‘rejuvenating the gypsy jazz craft in evocative colours’ is also slated for completion this year and will also be released through Rectify Records.
 Souvenirs is available online both in physical form and digitally through Toca Records, CDBaby, iTunes and in hardcopy in Australia at Birdland.

-My absolute favourite music project of all time Asthmatix has been BUSY working on our first full length album.
-This will be an album that I am pretty close to certain many people worldwide will be talking about for a long time to come upon release.
-Recorded over many years in an endless variety of studios, bedrooms, basements, balconies, parklands, etc it is a natural follow up to our critically acclaimed EP ‘Go Team Go’ and features some truly fantastic guest musicians including master drummer Achim Färber, groove meister bass player Taylor Savvy, legendary Yiddish singer Karsten Troyke and even beat boxer Killa Kella amongst many others.
-The band is touring Europe again this year from June to August in-between my other music commitments so STAY TUNED…
+My absolute favourite music project of all time Asthmatix has been still BUSY working on our first full length album.
+This will be an album that I am pretty close to certain many people will be talking about for a long time to come upon release.
+Recorded over many, many years in an endless variety of studios, bedrooms, basements, balconies, parklands, etc it is a natural follow up to our critically acclaimed EP ‘Go Team Go’ and features some truly fantastic guest musicians including master drummer Achim Färber, legendary Yiddish singer Karsten Troyke and even beat boxer Killa Kella amongst a cast of thousands.
+The band has based itself in Europe again this year from June to August and as per always an interesting roller coaster ride of experiences both musical and otherwise ensues with the guys which naturally influences the eclectic madness and endless creativity of this enormously enjoyable band.
+STAY TUNED…